Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel metric termed \textit{'Range-Normalized Dilution of Precision (RNDOP)'} to characterize the positioning error in ToA-based localization scenarios where the target lies outside the anchors' convex hull.
 We derived the upper and lower bounds of RNDOP in 2D/3D localization scenarios \emph{in 3D space}, and used them to formulate a robust anchor placement problem to \emph{minimize the worst-case positioning error}.
-Since the imposition of the anchor separation and volumetric (box) constraints make the resulting problem intractable, we proposed an iterative anchor addition algorithm based on three heuristic approaches which seek to minimize the worst-case 2D/3D positioning error: the RNDOP-based, trace-based, and eigenvector-based methods, each involving a matrix function of anchor coordinates.
-We also characterized iterative upper and lower bounds on the achievable RNDOP at each iteration (2D/3D localization), and a universal upper bound for (3D localization).
+Since the imposition of the anchor separation and volumetric constraints make the resulting problem intractable, we proposed an iterative anchor addition algorithm based on three heuristic approaches which seek to minimize the worst-case 2D/3D positioning error: the RNDOP-based, trace-based, and eigenvector-based methods, each operating on a matrix function of the anchor locations.
+We also characterized iterative upper and lower bounds on the achievable RNDOP at each iteration, as well as the universal lower bound.

 Then, we designed an algorithmic framework that seeks to find the \emph{worst case error-optimal} locations of $N_{\rm a}$ additional anchors, given an initial set of anchors, and characterized the computational complexity of these methods.
+We also derived theoretical results to characterize the impact of anchor position uncertainty on the maximum RNDOP.
 Finally, we validated our theoretical results and used Monte-Carlo simulations to compare the positioning error and execution time performance of the proposed schemes across different hardware and software configurations.
 We also discussed the performance tradeoffs, and provided useful insights regarding the trace-based heuristic's superior localization error performance, and scaling of execution time with $N_{\rm a}$.